e-razboinikov/bloc_testing/README.md

 # BLoC testing application.

-Here I gonna to test a BLoC Pattern.
+Here I gonna to test a BLoC Pattern in Flutter.